This is the first volume to provide a comprehensive overview of the creation, development, and use of signed language corpora.

 Additional areas of focus include the use of signed language corpora in applied settings, the ethics of working with signed language communities, and the future of this methodology in research.

 Julie A. Hochgesang is an associate professor of linguistics at Gallaudet University.
 She is a deaf* linguist who specializes in phonetics and phonology of signed languages, fieldwork, documentation, corpora of signed languages, and the ethics of working with signed language communities.
-Hochgesang also works towards making linguistics accessible to communities, especially ASL communities, by sharing multimodal products via social media and digital repositories.
+Hochgesang also works towards making linguistics accessible to communities, especially ASL communities, sharing multimodal products via social media and digital repositories.

 Jordan Fenlon is a deaf linguist who completed his PhD at University College London in 2010, and went on to work as a postdoctoral researcher for the British Sign Language Corpus project, the first project of its kind in the United Kingdom.
 His research, which focuses on the sociolinguistics of signed languages using corpora, has been published in journals such as Language and Glossa.
 He has taught linguistics at University College London, Gallaudet University, University of Chicago, and Heriot-Watt University.